 Why Spice Morphology Affects Flavor (Science Explained)

 Cultural processing techniques preserve these traits: Indian kitchens toast cumin seeds to rupture oil cells, while Moroccan blends use coarsely cracked spices for layered flavor release.
-Understanding how to identify authentic spices by appearance helps replicate these techniques at home.
+Recognizing visual characteristics of authentic spices enables replication of these techniques at home.

 Spice Gallery: Real vs. Fake Comparison Images